binary-station/binary-station.github.io/StructuraManual.md

 ----------

-The multi function defender of the sentinel, can be only used by the priest commander.
+The multi function defender of the sentinel.
 Sentinel can carry a limited amount of resources:
-m: 100, am: 100, e: 100
+m: 0, am: 0, e: 200
 Can be used for sentinel operations or as cargo ship.

 The sentinel starts as docked to the unit.